top of page

 A Forgivng Fire

-the bottomland of the central Texas town of Bastrop to celebrate with his family and friends his favorite day—Juneteenth—the day blacks celebrate the Emancipation Proclamation.
+bottomland of the central Texas town of Bastrop to celebrate his favorite day—Juneteenth—with his family and friends.
+This is the day blacks celebrate the Emancipation Proclamation.
 But within twenty-four hours, he is arrested by a pack of blood-thirsty lawmen for beating and robbing the town’s prominent white doctor of thirty dollars.
 As Houston is hauled to a holding cell, his eyes meet his twin brother’s eyes, who is being escorted out.
 Without a word spoken, their glances say it all—betrayal.
 With a blood-stained confession and a thirty-minute trial, a jury—more like a vigilante mob—returns a Jim Crow sentence: fifty years.

 TESTIMONIALS